swiedenfeld/swiedenfeld/README.md

 ### Hi there 👋
 I am a Software Engineer located near Düsseldorf, Germany.
-For more than ten years, I have helped clients build enterprise-grade, distributed systems that operate at scale.

 Being an early millenial, computers and information technology fascinate me ever since I first typed BASIC programs from magazines into a Commodore C64.
 When internet/WWW emerged in the 1990s, web technologies immediately attracted my interest and I began writing software for the web.
 Meanwhile, I am a graduated computer scientist and work as a senior consultant.